-Imagine you’re thinking about a family vacation to Vegas.
-You log onto, say, Expedia, to compare your options.
-Enter a date, for instance January 19-22, and a travel party planning one room for two adults and two children 17 or under.
+Imagine you’re thinking about a family vacation to Las Vegas.
+You log onto one of the hotel booking sites to compare your options.
+You enter a date, for instance January 19 to 22, and select one room for two adults and two children 17 or under.
 The search page returns hundreds of choices.
 A rate of $36 a night for a guest room with two queen beds at the MGM Grand looks like a really great deal, so you click on it.

 Resort Fees: What to Know

 When you get to the fine print, you see that each hotel posts a laundry list of features and services that the hotel resort fee or facility fee is supposed to cover.
 But if the fee is mandatory, what the hotel claims it covers is irrelevant.
 For family travelers, access to swimming pools is often listed, as is wireless internet access, fitness center access, pool access, daily newspaper, self parking, bottled waters, or shuttle service, and a bunch of other stuff.

-Airlines quit doing it only because the United States Department of Transportation (DoT) imposed a full-fare advertising requirement.
-It’s pretty clear that industry players will not eliminate deceptive price advertising on their own initiative: Even the few that would prefer honest advertising can’t hold out because they’ll lose business.
+Airlines quit doing it only because the United States Department of Transportation (DOT) imposed a full-fare advertising requirement.
+It’s pretty clear that industry players will not eliminate deceptive price advertising on their own initiative.
+Even the few that would prefer honest advertising can’t hold out because they’ll lose business.
 Once one big sleaze operator does it, everyone else does, too.

 How to See the Real Price Up Front

-Until recently, I’ve publicly speculated as to why the independent online travel agencies (OTA) such as Expedia and Booking.com, along with metasearch systems such as Agoda, haven’t stepped up and filled the gap with honest hotel price displays for consumers.
+Until recently, I’ve publicly speculated as to why the independent online travel agencies (OTAs) such as Expedia and Booking.com, along with metasearch sites like Agoda, haven’t stepped up and filled the gap with honest hotel price displays for consumers.
 So it’s been a happy surprise to see that several of them are suddenly starting to do it.